bohendo/my-clippings/highlights/war-of-art.md

  - loc 312 - The fundamentalist (or, more accurately, the beleaguered individual who comes to embrace fundamentalism) cannot stand freedom.
 He cannot find his way into the future, so he retreats to the past.
 He returns in imagination to the glory days of his race and seeks to reconstitute both them and himself in their purer, more virtuous light.

  - loc 318 - But the fundamentalist reserves his greatest creativity for the fashioning of Satan, the image of his foe, in opposition to which he defines and gives meaning to his own life.

- - loc 326 - other looks backward, seeking to return to a purer world from which he and all have fallen.

  - loc 333 - It may be that the human race is not ready for freedom.
 The air of liberty may be too rarefied for us to breathe.
 Certainly I wouldn't be writing this book, on this subject, if living with freedom were easy.
 The paradox seems to be, as Socrates demonstrated long ago, that the truly free individual is free only to the extent of his own self-mastery.
 While those who will not govern themselves are condemned to find masters to govern over them.